petems/petersouter.xyz/content/post/puppet-pattern-version-specific.md

 ## A Collectd example

-The collectd was having this issue, as there were plugin settings that were only avaliable in collectd 5.5 onward.
+The collectd was having this issue, as there were plugin settings that were only available in collectd 5.5 onward.

 So, they added a custom fact to get the collectd version if installed.